 Parent Interest Meetings: The Academy will hold multiple parent interest meetings from the time the school is approved through the fall of the first year.
 The school plans to team up with local businesses to host these public meetings.
-The Academy plans to have meetings in Wadesboro, Morven, Polkton, Ansonville, and Lilesville.
-Meetings will be advertised through social media, local media outlets such as the Anson Record, flyers distributed to day care centers, houses of worship, community centers, and athletic venues.
+The Academy plans to have meetings in Monroe city, Marshville, Wingate, and eastern parts of Wesley Chapel and Indian Trail.
+Meetings will be advertised through social media, local media outlets such as the Enquirer Journal, flyers distributed to day care centers, houses of worship, community centers, and athletic venues.
+We will take every opportunity to speak at houses of worship and community meetings.

-Community Events: Representatives from the school will attend community-wide events to promote the opening of the school, such as the Anson County Ag Fair.
+Community Events: Representatives from the school will attend community-wide events to promote the opening of the school.
 At these events, the board and volunteers will hand out flyers and letters of intent.
 This will help the school get an estimate of enrollment numbers and seek out business partners for the school.
 The Academy has been collecting the emails of interested community members, business owners, parents, and teachers to start building a communications list.
 This list will be used to notify those interested of upcoming events.